So, why does my back hurt?

 Lastly, and likely the most severe of these injuries, is a lumbar spine fracture.
 This can be of the vertebral body or of the laminae/vertebral arch connecting the facet joints between vertebrae.
 Both of these kinds of fractures can cause stiffness and pain in the lumbar spine and most people struggle to bend backward & walk/stand.
 This is most often caused by sudden trauma to the lumbar spine, but it can also occur over time with repeated stress or stress fracture.

-Anti-inflammatory use, ice for inflammation for the fracture and disc herniation injuries, heat for the muscle tension to help relax the bring fresh blood flow to the lumbar spine muscles, walking, elliptical, or biking as tolerated for light cardiovascular exercise, and not pushing through mild pain with any activity can be helpful as well.
-Chiropractors may be beneficial 3-6 months after these injuries to help with stiffness and pain after being advised by a medical professional, such as a physical therapist, after these injuries occur.
-It is helpful to consult an orthopedic physician if you are having high pain that isn’t subsiding with these tips or you are feeling intense & shooting pain down both legs.
+On top of PT, anti-inflammatory use for the first few days, ice for inflammation for the fracture and disc herniation injuries, heat for the muscle tension to help relax the bring fresh blood flow to the lumbar spine muscles, walking, elliptical, or biking as tolerated for light cardiovascular exercise, and not pushing through mild pain with any activity can be helpful as well.
+Chiropractors may be beneficial 3-6 months after these injuries to help with stiffness and pain.
+It is helpful to consult an orthopedic physician if you are having pain that is too high or if you’re experiencing numbness and tingling along your groin & anus as well as loss of bowel or bladder control.

 If you want to be active, but are in pain, we can help!